 Texel is well developed, with uniform proportions, severe muscle, durable, sturdy, obedient, strong legs and resistant to Scrapie.
 Texel sheep is made for meat.

 Sheep are rational and was shown extraordinary results in the pasture as the basic system of cultivation.
-Texel sheep is a medium size sheep where females weight 61-82 kg.
+Texel sheep is a medium-size sheep where females weigh 61-82 kg.
 They are easy to maintain.

 Texel became dominant and terminal races in Europe.
-Today there are almost equal market share with Suffolk in the UK and it has made very quickly.
-Race also gaining in popularity in Australia and New Zealand because their production systems usemerili on lamb meat.
-Smilar trends are in North America.
+Today there is almost equal market share with Suffolk in the UK and it has made very quickly.
+The race also gaining in popularity in Australia and New Zealand because of their production systems rely on lamb meat.
+Similar trends are in North America.